It was easy to place History before Politics,

 Amid the piles of unsorted memoirs he halted,

-His unpacking abandoned.
+his unpacking abandoned.

 He remembered the dancing, the dinners,

-It was easy to place Love before Duty.
+Smiling, it was easy to place Love before Duty.